Italy pushes crackdown on migrants reaching its shores

 The number of migrants arriving this spring has risen relentlessly.

-A Coast Guard boat with about 200 migrants aboard pulled into the harbor of Catania, Sicily early Monday.
-They were among some 600 migrants rescued by the Coast Guard during the weekend in Malta’s search-and-rescue sector of the Mediterranean.
+A Italian coast guard boat with about 200 migrants aboard pulled into the harbor of Catania, Sicily early Monday.
+They were among some 600 migrants rescued by the coast guard during the weekend in Malta’s search-and-rescue sector of the Mediterranean.

 For years, humanitarian groups have lamented that Maltese authorities often ignore distress calls from foundering migrant vessels.

+But on Monday, two humanitarian organizations, Alarm Phone, which monitors migrant boats in distress in the Mediterranean, and Emergency, which operates a rescue vessel, tweeted that Malta had instructed cargo ships to come to the aid of a couple of boats, and that the rescued passengers would disembark later in the archipelago nation.

 The others arrived in Catania late Sunday night aboard a vessel operated by Frontex, the European Union’s border protection agency.

-Also on Sunday, an Italian naval vessel brought some 300 rescued migrants to another Sicilian port, Augusta, Italian media said.
+Also on Sunday, an Italian naval vessel brought about 300 rescued migrants to another Sicilian port, Augusta, Italian media said.

-Stepping ashore on the island of Lampedusa after rescue by a humanitarian vessel over the weekend were 55 migrants.
-Separately, residents of that tiny tourist and fishing island, closer to Tunisia than to the Italian mainland, spotted several migrants, who apparently reached Lampedusa without the need for rescue, walking on a beach.
+Stepping ashore on the tiny island of Lampedusa were scores of other migrants who arrived unaided.
+Among them were several spotted walking on a beach by residents of the tiny tourist and fishing isle.

+Separately, Emergency said its rescue ship, Life Support, on Saturday had plucked to safety 55 migrants from a smugglers’ boat.
+It lamented that Italy had assigned a port on Italy’s northwestern coast to bring the passengers, lengthening the time until the migrants could step on land as well as the days the charity vessel would need to return to the area of the sea plied by migrant smugglers.

+Assigning disembarkation points far away is part of the Meloni government’s strategy.
+Salvini rails that charity boats essentially serve as “taxi services” for smuggling operations and encourage more people to attempt the dangerous crossing of the central Mediterranean.

 By Sunday night, the center which shelters migrants on Lampedusa held nearly 800 people, nearly double its supposed capacity.
 The migrants are accommodated there before being transferred elsewhere in Italy while their claims for asylum are processed.
-Government authorities were arranging for ferries to take some of the people to Sicily or the mainland to help ease overcrowding.

 Meloni’s government last week declared a six-month national state of emergency to help cope with the influx of migrants, mainly by shortening the time need to fund or erect new housing or repatriation centers for those losing asylum bids.